San Marcos Growers LogoSan Marcos Growers

 Winter Hardiness: 15-20° F

-Frankenia thymifolia (Sea Heath) A low subshrub groundcover to 6 inches tall by 1 to 2 feet wide with wiry creeping stems densely covered with tiny semi-succulent leaves that are rolled back along the margins and have white hairs.
-In summer appear the very small 5-petaled rose-pink flowers in short spikes at the branch ends.
-Plant in full sun in a well-drained soil and irrigate occasionally to very little.
-Listed as hardy to USDA zone 8 so should be good down to at least to 20 F and maybe less.
-This interesting plant makes a small scale groundcover in a well-drained soil or use it in the rock or trough garden or as a bonsai companion plant.
-This species comes from southern Spain and north Africa where it is found in saline sites including in Algeria where it inhabits the halophyte steppes leading south to the Sahara and in the sub-sea level salt lake region of Chott Melghirof.
+Frankenia thymifolia comes from southern Spain and north Africa where it is found in saline sites including in Algeria where it inhabits the halophyte steppes leading south into the Sahara and in the sub-sea level salt lake region of Chott Melghirof.
 This should be a great plant for gardens irrigated with reclaimed water.
 As the specific epithet implies this plant has foliage much like thyme.
-Frankenia was named after John Frankenius (1590-1661) sometimes written as Franke or Franckenius or Franck who was professor of anatomy, medicine and botany at Uppsala, Sweden.
-He was the author of Speculum botanicum, and a colleague of Linnaeus.
-The genus is the only one in the family Frankeniaceae and consists of up to a hundred species found in the old and new world in both northern and southern hemispheres.
+Frankenia was named to honor John Frankenius (1590-1661) sometimes written as Franke or Franckenius or Franck, who was professor of anatomy, medicine and botany at Uppsala, Sweden.
+He was the author of Speculum Botanicum, and a colleague of Linnaeus.
+The genus is the only one in the family Frankeniaceae which consists of up to a hundred species found in the old and new world in both northern and southern hemispheres.
 Our thanks go out to Robert Abe of Chia Nursery, who first introduced us to this little charmer.

-The information about Frankenia thymifolia displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Frankenia thymifolia is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.